 Jack Nicholson in Batman (1989)

-Jack Nicholson has had a record 12 nominations for Academy Awards.
+Jack Nicholson has had a record of 12 nominations for Academy Awards.
 He’s won the Best Actor Oscar twice for One Flew over the Cuckoo’s Nest (1975) (for this Michael Douglas won Best Picture) and for As Good As It Gets (1997).
-In the former he plays a criminal who believes he is taking the easy way out serving his sentence in a mental health hospital.
-The latter tells of a man with obsessive compulsive disorder who has a distrust of others who warms to a waitress.
+In the former, he plays a criminal who believes he is taking the easy way out by serving his sentence in a mental health hospital.
+The latter tells of a man with obsessive-compulsive disorder who has a distrust of others who warms to a waitress.

-In Batman (1989), however Nicholson played one of many parts he was born to play.
-With his devilish, over exaggerated grin, garish make up and his purple suits, Nicholson totally upstaged Michael Keaton’s Batman.
-For Nicholson’s supervillainous role as Batman’s nemesis the Joker, Nicholson demanded a share of the profits, high salary and his own shooting schedule.
+In Batman (1989), however, Nicholson played one of many parts he was born to play.
+With his devilish, over-exaggerated grin, garish makeup and purple suits, Nicholson totally upstaged Michael Keaton’s Batman.
+For Nicholson’s supervillainous role as Batman’s nemesis the Joker, Nicholson demanded a share of the profits, a high salary and his own shooting schedule.
 And the suits.
 Also up for this role was Nicholson’s co-star in One Flew Over the Cuckoo’s Nest, Brad Dourif and later co-star in Terms of Endearment, John Lithgow.

 Anthony Hopkins in Thor (2011)